 - a. long-term and viable investment in the fire and rescue service - b. national standards of fire and rescue service emergency response - c. a new national statutory structure for fire policy and standards, to include the FBU - d. apply the lessons from the Grenfell Tower disaster - e. ensure dedicated emergency fire controls under fire and rescue service governance - f. a public fire and rescue college to ensure necessary training, research and planning - g. separate governance arrangements for fire and rescue and police services - h. a statutory duty on fire and rescue services to respond to major floods in England, as elsewhere in the UK.

 Congress supports the FBU's autumn campaign of lobbies, rallies and UK-wide action.

 Fire Brigades Union

-C19 A royal commission into the government failures on the probation service and criminal justice system
+66 A royal commission into the criminal justice system